China Disney project secures $2 billion loan: media

 "The first and second syndicated loans will fulfill the funding needs of the Shanghai Disneyland project and the Shanghai International Tourism Zone," Shao said.

-The loan deal signed on Tuesday was under a framework agreed upon in May between Shendi Group and a consortium of 12 banks, led by China Development Bank, Shanghai Pudong Development Bank and Bank of Communications, the Shanghai Daily reported.
+The loan deal signed on Tuesday was under a framework agreed upon in May between Shendi Group and a consortium of 12 banks, led by China Development Bank CHDB.UL, Shanghai Pudong Development Bank (600000.SS) and Bank of Communications (601328.SS) (3328.HK), the Shanghai Daily reported.

 Last month banking sources told Basis Point, a Thomson Reuters publication, Shendi Group was approaching banks to reserve more than 10 billion yuan of credit quotas for itself and an additional 900 million yuan in loans, after failing to raise a targeted 21 billion yuan in financing.